-This recipe was adapted from The Pastry Queen: Royally Good Recipes from the Texas Hill Country’s Rather Sweet Bakery & Cafe.
+This recipe was adapted from Rebecca’s Rather’s recipe in The Pastry Queen.
 I halved it, adjusted the baking time, and streamlined it for people who already have a vague idea of how to bake.
 For amateur bakers, The Pastry Queen book is great because it goes into detail about how to do very simple things (melt chocolate, for instance).
 I figured anyone reading this can handle fewer details in the instructions, but feel free to comment if you need clarification.

 Here’s what the caramel brownies look liked after being cooled and chilled.
 They did not look like this right out of the oven.
 At that point, they were gooey and crumbly.
 So don’t forget to make these a few hours or even a day before you plan on serving them.